sivanand866/Student-Emotion-Analysis/README.md

 You can download student emotions comprised folder from [Link here](https://www.kaggle.com/datasets/joyee19/studentengagement)

-The model1.h5 is trained sequential model and student_body_language.pkl is trained random forest model
+The model1.h5 is trained sequential model and code for training is sequential model for student emotion.ipynb

+The student_body_language.pkl is trained random forest model and code for training is student body language.ipynb

 1.Running th UI.py provides interface as: